s8nclone/alx-higher_level_programming/README.md

-This repository contains files on higher level programming languages
+This repository contains files on Higer level programming language - Python